raspberrypi/documentation/raspbian/applications/vcdbg.md

 ## vcdbg

 `vcdbg` is an application to help with debugging the VideoCore GPU from Linux running on the the ARM.
 It needs to be run as root.
-This application is mostly of use to Raspberry Pi engineers although there are some commands that general users may find useful.
+This application is mostly of use to Raspberry Pi engineers, although there are some commands that general users may find useful.

 `sudo vcdbg help` will give a list of available commands.